 }

 By default, MutableSharedFlow() has replay = 0.
-This means if a new collector subscribes after an emission, it misses that event entirely.
-This is intentional for one-shot events — but if you want new collectors to receive the last N events, configure replay:
+A new collector that subscribes after an emission misses it entirely.
+That’s intentional for one-shot events — but if you want new collectors to receive the last N events, configure replay:

 private val _pitStopAlert = MutableSharedFlow<String>(replay = 1)

 Use this sparingly.
-Replaying events like navigation commands on re-subscription is a common source of bugs.
+Replaying navigation commands on re-subscription is a reliable way to introduce hard-to-trace bugs.

 StateFlow skips duplicate emissions.
-If you call _lapCount.value = 5 twice in a row, the second emission is dropped.
-This is fine for Android, but worth understanding on iOS — your Swift callback simply won’t fire if the value hasn’t changed.
+Call _lapCount.value = 5 twice in a row and the second one is dropped.
+On Android, that’s usually fine.
+On iOS, it means your Swift callback won’t fire — which can be confusing if you’re expecting it to.

 Happy coding, and keep it flat out. 🏁